ProofSuite/whitepaper/Proof_Business_Plan.md

-## Market Landscape
+# Market Landscape

 Due to distrust based on recent events including the government shutdown of BTC-e and hacks of exchanges such as Bitfinex, there has been a push among serious investors for decentralised exchanges.
 Currently, there are EtherDelta and Kyber, which, as web applications, are still open to government censorship.

 Additionally, their user interfaces are not as robust as Proof’s AMP.
 We anticipate quite a bit of adoption of the platform by current blockchain investors as we integrate with these decentralised exchanges and bring their liquidity pools onto AMP.
 From there, investors will see new offerings which have issuer credit scores and insurance-based risk scores for real-world assets and will funnel into the new asset classes.

-Ultimtimitally, we see Proof fulfilling the demand for fully decentralised exchanges that are censorship and hacking resistant.
+Ultimately, we see Proof fulfilling the demand for fully decentralised exchanges that are censorship and hacking resistant.

 ## Proof Consulting

 Currently, Proof is building out a global consulting team to work with companies interested in learning how AMP works and the benefits of their assets on the blockchain.

 At the moment, we are leveraging our educational videos on our YouTube channel that span subjects from how to leverage Proof to launching token sales and adding real world assets to the blockchain.
 Our content has gained us 1,000 subscribers with views of up to 50,000 per video and growing.
-These videos has given us proof that their is a demand for technical no how and support while additionally serving  as a funnel for passive deal flow for companies and serving as an engagement point for prospective partners.
+These videos have given us proof that there is a demand for technical know-how and support while additionally serving  as a funnel for passive deal flow for companies and serving as an engagement point for prospective partners.
 Enterprises have reached out to Proof to get professional assistance in launching their properties, companies, and projects onto the blockchain.

+We are ramping up these efforts by expanding Proof’s day-to-day management dealings while continuing to build customer trust which helps to facilitate further consulting opportunities.
+Finding these opportunities will allow us to further expand the consulting service into a full-featured Proof Consulting & Global Blockchain Services group.

-We are ramping up these efforts by sharing Proof’s everyday management dealings, while developing consumer trust, to gain more inquiries regarding Proof consulting services.
-Set to launch in January of 2018, Proof Consulting will filter and work with medium to large brands to develop new revenue streams, while bringing more opportunities onto the AMP desktop application for users to purchase tokens from.
+Set to launch in January of 2018, Proof Consulting will filter and work with medium to large brands to develop new revenue streams, while bringing more opportunities onto the AMP desktop application from which users will be able to purchase tokens.

-## Derivatives, Hedge Funds & Institutional Investors
+## Derivatives, Crypto-Funds & Institutional Investors

-To further attract more liquidity into the market from sophisticated investors, especially around real world assets, Proof will benefit from its diverse non-physical and physically-backed blockchain token offerings, which is currently not available in the market.
+To further attract more liquidity into the overall crypto-market from sophisticated investors, especially around real world assets, Proof will benefit from its diverse non-physical and physically-backed blockchain token offerings, which are currently not available in the market.

+Into the future, Proof will also expand its services, consultation, and technology divisions into working with expanding crypto-funds and crypto-hedge-funds.
+Since we are working on bringing more assurable assets into the marketplace, involvement with these groups starting with defining evolving business problems and ending with building robust marketplaces backed by AMP technology will be highly fruitful for the future of Proof.

+Although with the rise of tokensales, decentralized market-spaces, and further saturation of non-centralized currencies there is speak of disruption and replacement, there will always be wisdom in the experiences and protocols laid down by more traditional investors.
+Proof seeks to claim some of the more beneficial

+Likewise, as Proof expands its own holdings, the potential for establishing its own company fund is high.
+Specifically, Proof seeks to begin supporting forward thinking blockchain initiatives and incentivizing high level developers and thinkers from both within and without the crypto-space to get involved.
+A ‘Developer Fund’ as it were.
+Market dynamics and competition aside, this is a young industry as of 2017 and there is still a lot of work to be done towards enriching the commons wherein Proof seeks to take yet another leadership role.

 ## Technology

 Proof’s primary open-source application is the AMP desktop application.
-This application is a collection for previous Proof products, though completely decentralised and featuring the double sided insurance and risk singling markets for privatised, crowdsourced and decentralised regulatory oversight.
+This application hosts Proof’s existing and past products but is completely decentralised and features a double-sided insurance and risk singling markets for privatized, crowdsourced and decentralised regulatory oversight.

 This application is a paradigm shift in the way retail investors assess risk and in how institutional investors and analysts can signal risk to the markets, by stating their predictions with financial backing.
-Unlike other markets where participants shorter create derivatives that depend on centralised insurance companies (like AIG doing the financial crisis of 2008), all funds are stored using cryptocurrency such as Ethereum or Proof’s crypto-fiat  in order to ensure fungibility, preventing the risk of over leveraging and the need for government bailouts.
+Unlike other markets where participants create derivatives that depend on centralized insurance companies (like AIG during the financial crisis of 2008), all funds are stored using cryptocurrency such as Ethereum or Proof’s crypto-fiat  in order to ensure fungibility, preventing the risk of over-leveraging and government bailouts.

-Furthermore, the AMP desktop application is built to be censorship-resistant, encrypted and completely peer-to-peer so that governments cannot sensor financial transactions of participants and so that participants can participate optionally anonymously.
+Furthermore, the AMP desktop application is built to be censorship-resistant, encrypted, and completely peer-to-peer so that governments cannot sensor financial transactions of participants.
+This also allows participants the option of utilizing the platform anonymously.

-As the application is open source, this means that banning the software is not an option there is no company to penalise for the distribution of the software as it is openly available to anyone.
+As the application is open source (openly available to anyone), this means that banning the software is not an option as there is no company to penalize for the distribution of the software.
 Proof benefits by owning 50% of the issued Proof tokens (PRFT) and thus receiving rewards as the markets become more liquid.

-Along with the AMP and decentralized marketplace, Proof already has a collection of products empowering users to work with blockchain technologies to support their assets and crypto-currencies:
+Along with the upcoming AMP and decentralized marketplace, Proof has an existing suite of products that empower users to work with blockchain technologies to support their assets and crypto-currencies:

 *Proof Dashboard*

 The Proof Dashboard is the flagship product of Proof’s initial launch, allowing users to create assets and place them on the blockchain with the assistance of the following tools.
-Currently, the Dashboard has over 10,000 users and thousands of assets.
-Moving forward, Proof will fully overhaul Dashboard, molding it into a complete decentralized mission control for assets, built upon the AMP.
+Currently, the dashboard has over 10,000 users and thousands of assets.
+Moving forward, Proof will fully overhaul the dashboard, molding it into a completely decentralized mission control for assets built upon the AMP.

 *Mobile Application*

 The mobile application is a fully-functional currency and token wallet allowing for users to transfer assets and tokens across NFC and QR-code interfaces.

-*The Token Legal Agreement Generator*
+*Token Legal Agreement Generator*

 Users can utilize The Token Legal Agreement Generator to draft a region-specific legal document connecting an asset to the owner and the owner to their constituents.